Disclaimer: No intention is being made to infringe upon J K Rowling's copyright as the author of a fabulous range of books.

 Sendar looked at her, and then did a double take, his eyes travelled up and down her body, leaving Minerva feeling flush with distaste.

-'That will do Professor Sendar,' said Albus, sounding disapproving.
-'You may return to your rooms now that the mini crisis is over.'
+'That will do Professor Sendar,' said Albus, sounding disapproving, 'you may return to your rooms now that the crisis is over.'
 It wasn't a suggestion.

 'Good night Minerva, I'll see you at breakfast,' said Michaelmas, giving her an intense gaze before leaving without so much as a glance at the stiff Headmaster.